ijzerbroot/millennium/README.md

 As both H and M are relatively low-frequency letters in English it feels to me that this is easily handled and "mother" is still comparatively easy to type despite having an M and an H.

 To my hands it feels uncomfortable to have movements like (in QWERTY-speak): "AW", "AE", "RD", "AD".
-In the millennium layout they have become "HL", "HD", "GT" and "HT", which are much less common in my daily typing.
+In the millennium layouts they have become "HL", "HD", "GT" and "HT", which are much less common in my daily typing.
 NOTE: "TH" in millennium moves from middle finger to pinky, which is definitely not the same thing as the other way around.
 "TH" on millennium works fine for me.

 Some letter-combinations that I think work particularly well on Millennium are words like "and", "note", "hold", "under", "test", "get", "starts" but even with M on pinky a word like "must" flows nicely.